Trichomoniasis

 Causes, Symptoms, Treatment & Prevention

-Trichomoniasis ("trich") is a sexually transmitted infection caused by the parasite Trichomonas vaginalis.
-The CDC estimated that more than 2 million people in the United States were infected in 2018.
-Trichomoniasis is more common in women than in men, and many infected people do not experience symptoms.
-Without treatment, trich can increase the risk of acquiring or spreading other sexually transmitted diseases.
+Trichomoniasis ( or “trich”) is a sexually transmitted infection caused by a parasite called Trichomonas vaginalis.
+It is a very common infection, with more than 2.6 million people infected in the United States in 2025 and an estimated 276 million new infections worldwide annually.
+Trich is more common in women than in men.
+Many people infected do not experience any symptoms.
+However, if you don’t get treatment, it can increase your chance of getting or spreading other STDs.

 Symptoms